Michigan Law Review submission guidelines vary by content type, as follows.

 Articles & Essays

-We recognize that this is a challenging time for everyone, including authors, and that the burdens of working tend to exacerbate existing disparities.
-The MLR Articles Office wants to reaffirm that we consider pieces on a rolling basis through the spring selection season and will consider submissions again in the fall.
+The MLR Articles Office reaffirms that we consider pieces on a rolling basis through the spring selection season and will consider submissions again in the fall.

 Blind Review Policy